 to find a John Foy office near you

-What Happens if I Exceed the Allowed Points on My License?
+What Happens if You Exceed the Allowed Points on Your License?

 As mentioned above, your license will be suspended if you have more than 15 points within 24 months.
 Driving is a privilege, not a right, so a suspension temporarily removes your driving privilege.
 Your license can be suspended for six months or more, and in some situations, it may be revoked or canceled.